Tinkerforge/doc/en/source/Software/API_Bindings_JavaScript.rst

 JavaScript - API Bindings
 =========================

+**Requirements**: Node.js 0.10 or newer or any recent browser with Websocket support (tested with Chrome, Firefox and IE)

 The JavaScript binding (:ref:`download <downloads_bindings_examples>`) consists
 of a Node.js NPM package ``tinkerforge.tgz`` and the browser version (in ``browser/``) of the bindings for all Tinkerforge Bricks and Bricklets.
 The source and examples of